Learning Lineage-guided Geodesics with Finsler Geometry: Related Work

 \subsection{Trajectory Inference Methods}

-Many popular methods for trajectory inference rely on ordinary differential equations (ODEs), either learned directly with Neural ODEs~\citep{chen2018neural, tong2020trajectorynet} or implicitly through the regression loss of flow matching~\citep{lipman2022flow, tong2023improving}.
-In particular, \citet{kapusniak2024metric} introduced a geometric prior perspective within flow matching with a learned Riemannian metric.
-Other methods have focused on generalizing from ODEs to stochastic differential equations (SDEs) with parameterizations of a Schr\"{o}dinger Bridge between distributions~\citep{tong2024simulation}.
-These approaches assume symmetric local costs induced by Riermannian structure.
+Many popular methods for trajectory inference rely on ordinary differential equations (ODEs), either learned directly with Neural ODEs~\citep{chen2018neural, tong2020trajectorynet} or implicitly through the regression loss of flow matching~\citep{lipman2023flow, tong2024improving}.
+Trajectory methods specific to single-cell transcriptomics typically rely on similar tools such as optimal transport~\citep{schiebinger2019optimal} or noisy biological signals that approximate velocity~\citep{bergen2020generalizing}.

+In particular, \citet{kapusniak2024metric} introduced a geometric prior perspective within flow matching with a learned Riemannian metric, among other methods for learning an underlying metric from data~\citep{aizenbud2025estimation, moon2019visualizing}.
+Related generative models consider generalizing from ODEs to stochastic differential equations (SDEs) with parameterizations of a Schr\"{o}dinger Bridge between distributions~\citep{tong2024simulation}.
+These approaches assume symmetric local costs induced by Riemannian structure.
 In contrast, our setting incorporates additional discrete and directed priors that cannot be expressed through symmetric metrics.